African Transport CorridorsSyllabus of the Subject: African Multimodal Transport Corridors. Trans-African Roads.

 The objectives of the subject “African Transport Corridors” are the following:

-Trans-African Road Network: The Subject “Trans-African Road Network” belongs to the following Online Higher Educational Programs taught by EENI Global Business School: Courses: Transport in Africa, Road transport, Multimodal transport.
+Trans-African Road Network: The Subject “Trans-African Road Network” belongs to the following Online Programs taught by EENI Global Business School: Courses: Transport in Africa, Road transport, Multimodal transport.
 Diploma: International Transport.
-Masters (MIB): Transport in Africa, Business in Africa, International Transport, Foreign Trade.
-Doctorate (DIB): Global Logistics, African Business, World Trade.
-Learning materials in African Transport Corridors.
-Fifteen African Countries are landlocked: Botswana, Burkina Faso, Burundi, Chad, the Central African Republic, Ethiopia, Lesotho, Malawi, Mali, Niger, Rwanda, Eswatini (Swaziland), Uganda, Zambia, and Zimbabwe.
+Masters: Transport in Africa, Business in Africa.
+Doctorate: Global Logistics, African Business.
+Languages: African Transport Corridors.
+Fifteen African Countries are landlocked: Botswana, Burkina Faso, Burundi, Chad, the Central African Republic, Ethiopia, Lesotho, Malawi, Mali, Niger, Rwanda, Eswatini, Uganda, Zambia, and Zimbabwe.
 Implications for these countries:

 Benefits of African corridors for landlocked countries: